Afonso Pena: State Senator (1891)

 The new republican government, headed by Deodoro da Fonseca, appointed Cesário Alvim as president of Minas Gerais.
 Alvim had not joined the republican movement until late, which caused dissatisfaction among Minas Gerais' so-called "historical republicans", who felt betrayed.
 (Note: At the time the republic was proclaimed in Brazil, many politicians divided into two currents: the "historical republicans", that is, the ones that had supported a republic before it was proclaimed, and the "adesistas", the ones that only joined the republican cause at the last moment.
 The most notable historical republican in Minas Gerais had been João Pinheiro, Mari & Filho 2019; Viscardi.)
 Pena's retirement from politics, however, did not last long: as he was famous for being a conciliatory politician, he was invited by the newly founded Republican Party of Minas Gerais (PRM) to be a candidate for the State's Senate, and help the Minas Gerais' Constituent Assembly, in 1891.

 Pena was then elected for the 1st legislature in the state's senate (1891–1895), helping in Minas Gerais' transition from province to state by ameliorating its political conflicts and presiding over the commission that was tasked with drafting the state's constitution.
 As president of the commission, Pena opposed an initial constitutional draft sent to the assembly by the state government, as he deemed it a centralizing one; he argued that the draft should be rejected as it was "inspired by a unitary political model, like the monarchical regime that had just failed".
 The constitutional draft provided for the election of the governor by the state congress and the election to the senate by a "special electorate", which Pena opposed.
-The very existence of the Minas Gerais senate, thus forming a bicameral legislature, was disputed, with being its biggest opponent.
+The very existence of the Minas Gerais senate, thus forming a bicameral legislature, was disputed, with David Campista being its biggest opponent.
 Campista accused the senate of "disguising aristocratic tendencies".
 In response, Afonso Pena argued that the senate was a "moderating power" and perfected the legislative process, without which the lower house would "reach omnipotence".